Prosecutors drop sexual assault case against Alibaba manager - NewsBreak

 Prosecutors drop sexual assault case against Alibaba manager

-BEIJING — (AP) — Chinese prosecutors have dropped a case against a former Alibaba manager accused by a female colleague of sexual assault, weeks after the case caused a backlash against the e-commerce firm over how it handles sexual misconduct allegations.
+Chinese prosecutors have dropped a case against a former Alibaba manager accused by a female colleague of sexual assault , weeks after the case caused a backlash against the e-commerce firm over how it handles sexual misconduct allegations.

 Police detained the former manager, whose last name is Wang, in August after a female Alibaba employee accused him of sexual assault while they were on a business trip to the northern Chinese city of Jinan.